YoshihiroHigashinakagawa/Delay-tolerant-oritatami-binary-counter-with-bit-width-expandability-code/README.md

-# Delay-tolerant-oritatami-binary-counter-with-bit-width-expandability-code
+# Delay-tolerant-oritatami-binary-counter-code
-This site contains the code for Delay-tolerant oritatami binary counter with bit-width expandability.
+This site contains the code for Delay-tolerant oritatami binary counter.

 The counter for delay 3
 .os